galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 An unusually-shaped distribution could indicate a contaminated library or some other kind of biased subset.
 A shifted normal distribution indicates some systematic bias, which is independent of base position.
 If there is a systematic bias which creates a shifted normal distribution then this won't be flagged as an error by the module since it doesn't know what your genome's GC content should be.

 But there are also other situations in which an unusually-shaped distribution may occur.
 For example, with RNA sequencing there may be a greater or lesser distribution of mean GC content among transcripts causing the observed plot to be wider or narrower than an ideal normal distribution.
-[Here's](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/5%20Per%20Sequence%20GC%20Content.html) the official documentation of FastQC regarding this plot.
+You can find the [official documentation of FastQC regarding this plot](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/5%20Per%20Sequence%20GC%20Content.html) here.

 > <question-title></question-title>
 >